 It is your consistency that matters the most.
 Your puppy wants to be a part of your family and find his place.

-Do not leave him to guess how to do it.
+Do not leave furry friend to guess how to do it.
 Instead, show him.

 Be observant, do your research, and raise your puppy right.